When a baby gets syphilis from his mother during pregnancy, it’s called congenital syphilis. Congenital means that it’s present at birth.

 How is congenital syphilis diagnosed in your baby?

-At your prenatal care visits, your health care provider does blood tests to check you for STDs, including syphilis.
+At your prenatal care visits, your health care provider does blood tests to check you for STIs, including syphilis.
 If you have syphilis, tell your baby’s provider about any treatment you had during pregnancy.

 Your baby’s provider can use several tests to check your baby for congenital syphilis, including: